Collaborative Unlabeled Data Optimization

 In the meanwhile, scaling this approach to massive unlabeled datasets introduces a significant challenge: a single node faces prohibitive compute and storage demands.
 To address this, we propose \algopt, a highly efficient collaborative framework inspired by crowd-sourcing to achieve parallel data optimization.
 An overview of \algopt is depicted in \figref{fig:overview}, with detailed processes shown in \figref{fig:process}.
 In \algopt, the unlabeled dataset is partitioned into disjoint subsets, each processed independently and in parallel by participants equipped with task-agnostic models.
 These models, referred to as \textit{prior models}, can diverge from publicly available pre-trained models and the participants' local models.
 Once the targets are optimized, they are aggregated to reconstruct a fully optimized dataset, achieving computational scalability through decentralized workload distribution.

-\algopt offers three key advantages: First, as the optimization relies solely on task-agnostic models, the aggregated optimized targets can be directly applied to any downstream architecture.
-Second, by distributing data subsets across participants, each node incurs only a fraction of the total computational load, enabling scalability and resource efficiency.
-Importantly, since only targets $D_Y$ are optimized, the aggregated targets are the \textit{same} as those obtained by optimizing the whole dataset.
-Third, downstream tasks can directly fine-tune the optimized dataset for task-specific objectives without requiring training from scratch.
-Comprehensive experimental results have demonstrated that \algopt achieves superior performance, generalization, and training efficiency.
+\algopt offers \textit{\textbf{three key advantages}}: First, relying solely on task-agnostic prior models, the optimized data can be directly used to any downstream architecture, thereby ensuring strong generalizability and reusability (see \secref{sec:exp_sota}).
+Second, by distributing non-overlapping data subsets across participants, each node handles only a fraction of the total computational cost, thereby enabling scalable and resource-efficient optimization (see \secref{sec:exp_sota}).
+Third, \algopt is lightweight, incurring negligible overhead while substantially enhancing training efficiency and performance (see \secref{sec:exp_ablation}).

-\textbf{In summary, our contributions are threefold:} \begin{enumerate}[label=(\alph*), nosep, leftmargin=16pt, itemsep=3pt] \item We propose \algopt, the \textit{first} data-centric framework for optimizing unlabeled data, leveraging distributed computation to significantly lower the computational and storage costs per participant. \item Within \algopt, we identify a critical issue: \textit{Target Distribution Inconsistency} in \secref{sec:definition_issue}.
-Accordingly, we propose an effective target alignment strategy, elaborated in \secref{sec:uniform_value}. \item Extensive experiments have been conducted across a range of real-world scenarios, involving a variety of prior models trained on \textit{various datasets, architectures, and training paradigms}.
-Notably, special cases are explored where human or significantly weak models are employed as prior models, verifying the robustness and flexibility of \algopt.
-These experiments consistently demonstrate that \algopt achieves superior effectiveness and efficiency. \end{enumerate}
+\textbf{In summary, our contributions are threefold:} \begin{enumerate}[label=(\alph*), nosep, leftmargin=16pt, itemsep=3pt] \item We propose \algopt, the \textit{first} data-centric framework for collaboratively optimizing unlabeled data.
+By leveraging task-agnostic prior models, \algopt transforms raw unlabeled samples into optimal data, enabling high performance, efficiency, strong generalization, and reusability. \item Within \algopt, we identify a critical issue, \textit{Target Distribution Inconsistency} (\secref{sec:definition_issue}), and introduce a lightweight target alignment strategy to address it (\secref{sec:uniform_value}). \item We conduct experiments across datasets and models to comprehensively validate the advantages of \algopt (\secref{sec:exp_sota}).
+Further, we provide a detailed analysis of the key factors influencing its effectiveness (\secref{sec:exp_factor}).
+Remarkably, we demonstrate that \algopt remains effective even when all prior models are weak, substantially accelerating the early stages of training. \end{enumerate}